delivered the opinion of the Court.

 Defendant asserts that prejudicial error occurred when the court denied his motion to suppress in toto in-court identifications.

-*1083 After a pretrial hearing on defendant's motion, the trial court ruled that it would suppress the in-court identification by Kalman Fekete but would deny the motion to suppress in-court identifications by Janet Little and Pamela Fekete.
+After a pretrial hearing on defendant’s motion, the trial court ruled that it would suppress the in-court identification by Kalman Fekete but would deny the motion to suppress in-court identifications by Janet Little and Pamela Fakete.
 The defendant argues that both of these identifications are the products of unduly suggestive photographic arrays.

 It is clear from the circumstances of the transaction that there was an independent source for both in-court identifications.
 Janet Little had observed her attacker for almost two hours in the well-lighted laundromat, and at times in very close proximity.
-She stated at trial that "I'll never forget the faceit's implanted in my mind."
+She stated at trial that “I’ll never forget the face — it’s implanted in my mind.”
 Similarly, Pamela Fekete, after having been alerted by Mrs. Little, observed the man for about forty-five minutes.
 She too made a strong and immediate identification, both in court and when she viewed the photographs.

-These factors support the court's ruling that there was an independent source for the in-court identifications.
-The fact that the two witnesses' previous physical descriptions of the assailant differed in some respects raised an issue that was properly argued to the jury for it's consideration in weighing the identification testimony.
-See People v.
-Watkins, Colo., 553 P.2d 819.
-As in People v.
-Hauschel, Colo.App., 550 P.2d 876, the positive in-court identifications here were firm and based on a reasonable opportunity to observe.
+These factors support the court’s ruling that there was an independent source for. the in-court identifications.
+The fact that the two witnesses’ previous physical descriptions of the assailant differed in some respects raised an issue that was properly argued to the jury for its consideration in

 VI.